A little bit of our history...

 Although we take much enjoyment in our food contributions at each dinner party, this night the other couples did not have to bring a dish.
 We met in our hotel suite for cocktails, snacked on some simple crackers and cheese and bruschetta, and had a delicious dinner at the event.
 I did prepare a sweet treat, my “Easy Mini Lemon Tarts," just in case anyone had a sweet tooth at the after party.

 Of course no fundraiser is without an auction.
-Gone are the days of hovering over silent auction bid sheets and elbowing the crowd for that “must have” auction item.
-New to us this year, was the ability to bid on silent auction items with our smartphones and tablets provided throughout the silent auction room and on the dining tables.
+Gone are the days of hovering over silent auction bid sheets and elbowing the crowd for that "must have" auction item.
+New to us this year, was the ability to bid on silent auction items with our smartphones and provided tablets.
 You can see in the photo that Jurga and I are intensely determined to find silent auction items still available for bid.
 Ha!
 Knowing the two of us, we were bidding against each other!
 Oh well, doing whatever we can to help support the school.

 The eight of us had a wonderful evening visiting and catching up with other school parents and teachers that we had not seen for many years.
 The time we had with each other was well spent reminiscing about old times, celebrating the school and the event that brought us together, but most of all toasting our GR8 friendship!